-In Fiscal Year 2022-2023, HAWC will implement the Tiered Rent Program, as part of our selection into Cohort 2 of the HUD Moving to Work program.
+In Fiscal Year 2022-2023, HAWC implemented the Tiered Rent Program, as part of our selection into Cohort 2 of the HUD Moving to Work program.
 In this program, rent is determined using rent schedule based on the family's gross income, within tiers of \$2,500.
 The family's rent will be based on 28% of the midpoint of the corresponding tier.
 Families will have triennial reviews and will not be required to report income increases between reviews.

-Only specific work-able households will be eligible for the program, and of those eligible households, half will be chosen via random selection through the MDRC software.
+Only specific work-able households are eligible for the program, and of those eligible households, half will be chosen via random selection through the MDRC software.
 The Tiered Rent Program is a six year demonstration, and will end in 2028-2029.
 Please see attachment 1.2 50075-MTW Supplement for more details about the Tiered Rent Program.

-In our 50075-MTW Supplement, HAWC is also proposing a triennial review schedule for households that are seniors or people with disabilities.
+In FY 2022, HAWC is also received a waiver to implement a triennial review schedule for households that are seniors or people with disabilities.
 Households will not need to report changes in income between triennial reviews, unless they have a loss of income and are seeking rent reduction.
 HAWC will still update COLA, payment standards, utility allowances and run EIV every year, send rent notice and informational letters to the household reminding them that they're on a triennial review, as well as a reminder to update medical expenses within 30 days if applicable.

-Lastly, HAWC is also proposing a number of waivers to simplify the way rents are calculated for our residents and participants.
+Lastly, in FY 2022 HAWC received approval for a number of waivers to simplify the way rents are calculated for our residents and participants.
 These changes in calculation are intended to increase efficiency for staff, as well as improve clarity and understanding for residents and participants.
-Proposals include:
+Waivers include:

-- Changing the income verification hierarchy, to increase use of tenant-provided documents and tenant self-certification over third-party verification (written or oral); - Only including asset income in the calculation of rent if the household's total assets are valued at \$100,000 or more; - Simplifying the calculation of the medical or disability expense deduction, the process of verifying the expense, and limiting medical/disability expense reporting to once every 12 months; - Discontinuing the Earned Income Disallowance (EID) program, with current EID participants utilizing the calculation through July 2023; and - Simplifying the proration of mixed-eligibility households so that it is no longer dependent on the number of members in the household.
+- Changing the income verification hierarchy, to increase use of tenant-provided documents and tenant self-certification over third-party verification (written or oral); - Only including asset income in the calculation of rent if the household's total assets are valued at \$100,000 or more; - Simplifying the calculation of the medical or disability expense deduction, the process of verifying the expense, and limiting medical/disability expense reporting to once every 12 months; - Discontinuing the Earned Income Disallowance (EID) program, with current EID participants utilizing the calculation through July 2023; and

 Please see attachment 1.2 50075-MTW Supplement for more details about these initiatives.
 These changes are also included in our Admin and ACOP Plans.
-HAWC will implement these policies in 2022-2023 Fiscal Year, following HUD approval.